leungkkf/rs-iiif-browser/README.md

 * Limited support of IIIF manifest and image (versions 2 and 3).
 * Pan and deep zoom.
 * Minimap.
-* Canvas thumbnals on the side panel.
+* Canvas thumbnails on the side panel.
 * Cross-platform builds (tried on the following platforms)
   * Windows
   * Linux
-  * Wasm (with some issues with touch controls and virtual keyboard in Bevy egui)
+  * Wasm (issues with touch controls and virtual keyboard)
-  * Android (with some issues with touch controls and virtual keyboard in Bevy egui)
+  * Android (issues with touch controls and virtual keyboard)
 * Limited support for 3D.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>